treep78/full-stack-project-front-end/README.md

 7. Clean-up

 ## Future Improvements:
-The biggest future improvement to this project, asside from improved functionality, would be visual formatting which is largely absent from this app
+The biggest future improvement to this project, asside from improved functionality, would be visual formatting which is largely absent from this app.

 ## User Stories: